Ali Akbar Derakhshani: Urmia: Command of the Sepahban Regiment and Forces of Three Provinces

-On October 21, 1933, Ali Akbar Derakhshani was appointed as the commander of the newly established Sepahban regiment in his father's hometown, Urmia.
+On October 21, 1923, Ali Akbar Derakhshani was appointed as the commander of the newly established Sepahban regiment in his father's hometown, Urmia.
 This regiment had the crucial task of safeguarding the northwestern border areas of the country.
 Shortly after, he was entrusted with the command of the forces of three provinces - Urumieh, Khoy, and Salmas, which included the Layamout (Deathless) Cavalry Regiment.
 This marked the beginning of his extensive missions in the western regions of Iran.

 The people of Urmia and its surroundings had endured many hardships due to foreign occupation, prolonged bloody clashes among nomadic groups and sectarian conflicts, which resulted in murder, plunder, and insecurity.
 The city and its neighboring villages were left in semi-ruinous conditions.
 Two infantry companies and a machine gun company of the Sepahban regiment were housed in dilapidated buildings without basic amenities like toilets, forcing soldiers to relieve themselves in nearby alleys.
 Derakhshani worked tirelessly to address various shortcomings.
 Additionally, since other government offices were not fully established yet, he also focused on improving the living conditions of the people.

 Within a few months, conditions for the residents began to improve.
 However, the soldiers' living conditions remained dire, with irregular and delayed delivery of salaries, rations, and clothing.
 The government lacked the funds to build barracks, leaving only the remnants of Russian barracks which locals had scavenged to repair their own homes.
-Derakhshani, with the cooperation of local commissions and support from residents, embarked on rebuilding a new barracks on the ruins, with Ayatollah Arab Baghi, the religious authority of West Azerbaijan, encouraged the reconstruction effort.
+Derakhshani, with the cooperation of local commissions and support from residents, embarked on rebuilding a new barracks on the ruins.
+Ayatollah Arab Baghi, the religious authority of West Azerbaijan, encouraged the reconstruction effort.
 Without central government funding, Derakhshani mobilized residents to construct a thirty-meter avenue followed by additional squares and streets.

 His other initiatives included establishing a telephone line between Urmia, Salmas, and Khoy, utilizing leftover wires from the Russian army, and recruiting builders and carpenters from Tabriz to expedite city reconstruction efforts.